Looking for more in Scotland's Stories?

 Year: Hope

 Sometimes in life, things happen that can change the entire direction of your life.
 Three years ago, my life, and my son’s, was very different.
 We lived in a pretty cottage in Northern Ireland.
 I was working part time, and my son was in secondary school.
 We had no contact with any immediate family in the area.
-My son was being bullied in school and we had tried to sort things with the school, organised counselling and tried all the options people could suggest.
+My son was being bullied in school and we had tried to sort things with the school, organised counselling and tried all the other options people suggested.
 Then one day my son came home and said words that will stay with me forever.

 ‘Mum, the kids at school keep telling me to kill myself, and sometimes I think they might be right.’

 I hugged him so tight and said all the things I thought might help, but I was scared.
 I tried to move schools, but I was just told to go on waiting lists.
-My son was getting more and more withdrawn.
+My son was becoming more and more withdrawn.
 Then I found out that my work was looking for a manager in Scotland.
 I had been looking for positions in other parts of Northern Ireland but somehow came across this one.
 I thought about it for a couple of days, then found out that my work would offer a relocation grant.
 I sat down with my son and asked him if he would like a fresh start in Scotland.
 He jumped at the chance.
 I waited a few more days to see if his excitement would fade but it didn’t.
 I applied for the job, and got it, applied for the grant and got it.
 Then I went house hunting, which was difficult because we have two cats and couldn’t just nip over the water for house viewings.
-So many people said,
+So many people said, ‘No pets.’

 ‘Woo hoo!
 Scotland!’
 With the biggest smile I had seen in years.